 Caelin Roodt is a photographer who has recently become a Visual Arts student in her 30s, on top of being a single mom and having a 9-5.
 Caelin is someone I’ve respected and admired for a long time, both for her hustle and her views on the world.
 She’s consistently called me out on my bullshit, and for that, I am grateful.
 She also takes remarkable photos, and for that, I’m even more grateful.

-In this podcast, we find out how she started her photojournalism career with the Times of London, we get into the struggles of freelance vs the security of a 9-5, and we discuss how to juggle a career, studying, and motherhood.
-We also get into the politics of life in South Africa a lot, even though I was mostly looking to chat photography in this one, but as you’ll learn on this cast, photography IS political to Caelin.
+In this podcast, we find out how she started her photojournalism career with the Times of London.
+We get into the struggles of freelance vs the security of a 9-5.
+And we discuss how to juggle a career, studying, and motherhood.
+We also get into the politics of life in South Africa a lot, even though I was mostly looking to chat photography in this one.
+As you’ll learn on this cast though, photography IS political to Caelin.
 It’s a deep one.

 Click here to listen on the platform of your choice or click play below.

 If you have 2 minutes and would like to help make the podcast better, please fill out this short survey?
 Thank you.